quicwg/multipath/draft-ietf-quic-multipath.md

 # Recovery

-Simmultaneous use of multiple paths enables new techniques to cope with packet losses.
+Simultaneous use of multiple paths enables new techniques to cope with packet losses.
-In {{QUIC-TRANSPORT}}, a lost packet can either be abandoned or retransmitted over the same path once it has been detected as lost.
-However, when multiple paths are available for the retransmission QUIC implementation can use different strategies to cope with losses.
+In {{QUIC-TRANSPORT}}, a lost packet can either be abandoned or retransmitted over the same path.
+However, when multiple paths are available QUIC implementation can use different retransmission strategies to cope with losses.
 A simple strategy is to retransmit a lost frame over the same path.
-Another straegy would be to use the best path, e.g. in terms of latency, or use a dedicated path to send retransmissions.
-Depending on the appliaction needs another strategy could also be to simultaneously retransmit a lost frame over its original path and another one, however, this is not recommended for general purpose use due to the overhead but could be particualy beneficial for certain kind of data or frames.
-This document does not preclude a specific strategy, however, more detailed specification of any such stragtegy is out of scope.
+Another strategy would be to use the best path, e.g. in terms of latency, or use a dedicated path to send retransmissions.
+Depending on the application needs another strategy could also be to simultaneously retransmit a lost frame over its original path and another one, however, this is not recommended for general purpose use due to the overhead but could be particularly beneficial for certain kind of data or frames.
+This document does not preclude a specific strategy, however, more detailed specification of any such strategy is out of scope.

 # Packet Number Space and Use of Connection ID